g14a/tf/README.md

 ## Tf

-Tf is a command line tool to generate your Terraform configuration with an interactive prompt.
+Tf is a command line tool to easily generate your Terraform configuration with an interactive prompt.

 ### Inspiration
 Boredom in Covid-19